-A framework for describing inquiry in astronomy (adapted from the Institute for Scientist & Engineer Educators, Hunter et al. 2014) is:
+A framework for describing enquiry in astronomy (adapted from the Institute for Scientist & Engineer Educators, Hunter et al. 2014) is:

-Education research supports teaching via inquiry-based activities.
+Education research supports teaching via enquiry-based activities.
 General findings from education research on how people learn science (e.g., NRC 2000) include:

-Designing inquiry-based activities can be challenging, so we offer a few suggested questions to consider during the design process (and in reviewing activities):
+Designing enquiry-based activities can be challenging, so we offer a few suggested questions to consider during the design process (and in reviewing activities):

-For feedback, questions, and ideas about inquiry-based teaching and learning, please contact the astroEDU editors.
+For feedback, questions, and ideas about enquiry-based teaching and learning, please contact the astroEDU editors.

 Chinn C. A., & Malhotra, B. A., Epistemologically Authentic Inquiry in Schools: A Theoretical Framework for Evaluating Inquiry Tasks, Science Education, 86, 175 (2002) http://onlinelibrary.wiley.com/doi/10.1002/sce.10001/abstract